sdrobert/pydrobert-param/docs/source/tutorial.rst

       'model': m_params,
     }

-We can serialize these easily into JSON or YAML:
+We can serialize these easily into JSON, YAML, or INI:

 .. code-block:: python

     from pydrobert.param import serialization as serial
     serial.serialize_to_json('conf.json', param_dict)
-    # requires ruamel.yaml or pyyaml
+    serial.serialize_to_yaml('conf.yaml', param_dict)  # requires ruamel.yaml or pyyaml
-    serial.serialize_to_yaml('conf.yaml', param_dict)
+    serial.serialize_to_ini('conf.ini', param_dict)

 where we get